WICN Mission Statement

 -Engage in activities related to public broadcasting that educate and inform you as a Board member – industry-related articles, webinars, seminars, etc.

--Regular attendance at Board meetings as defined by attendance in person or via teleconference of at least 50% of all Board meetings, exclusive of the Annual Meeting.
+-Regular attendance at Board meetings (defined as attendance in person or via teleconference of at least 50% of all Board meetings, exclusive of the Annual Meeting).